httputil/httputil/README.md

 # httputil
-A handly HTTP endpoint for Web devs.
+A handy HTTP endpoint for Web devs.